eurov/middle.messenger.praktikum.yandex/README.md

 ## About
-This is a simple web messenger implementation built on JavaScript with Scss preprocessing and rendering using Handlebars features.
+This is a simple web messenger implementation built with TypeScript, Scss preprocessing and rendering using Handlebars features.

 ## Design
-I built ui based on following [prototype](https://www.figma.com/design/jF5fFFzgGOxQeB4CmKWTiE/Chat_external_link?node-id=1-2&node-type=frame&t=aoXtWrybovL7aiLR-0)
+I built ui based on the following [prototype](https://www.figma.com/design/jF5fFFzgGOxQeB4CmKWTiE/Chat_external_link?node-id=1-2&node-type=frame&t=aoXtWrybovL7aiLR-0)

 ## Deploy
 The app is deployed on [netlify](https://incandescent-puffpuff-d633a3.netlify.app/)